 Headmistress Gloria Pettigrew paces the Persian carpet in front of the night windows.
 A fire is banked up in the drawing-room.
-She’s called Barry Plumb’s flat in Dampford, but the phone just rings.
+She’s called Barry Plumb’s number in Dampford, but the phone just rings.
 She’s left the curtains open in the hope of seeing his headlights on the hill.
 But there’s been no traffic for hours.

 She stops pacing and stares into the blackness.

-Claire Tweedy is Gloria’s old school chum all the way from Warmsley some 20 miles distant, so she’s staying a week.
+It’s now 10:14 p.m.
+Famished Claire and Gloria can wait no longer.
+They go into the dining room.
+Cook is not pleased as her soufflé has collapsed.
+Claire is Gloria’s old school chum all the way from Warmsley some forty-five miles distant, so she’s staying a week.
 She’s keen to do some striding around the wild country with the dogs.

 “Buck up, old girl.
 He’s probably just gone off,” says Claire.